by: Meg Collins, former CPST

 Nuna PIPA ~ $319, 8 lbs — “Euro” Favorite #2

 Our Dutch friends at Nuna bring you modern, well-designed baby gear for the high-end market.
 The Pipa is another favorite seat for twins/preemies.
-What sets it apart from the others is the rigid LATCH connectors (not so much for the middle seat), which make for a SUPER easy installation.
+What sets it apart from the others is the rigid LATCH connectors (not so much for the middle seat), which makes for a SUPER easy installation.
 If you are installing the seats in the outboard positions, the rigid LATCH connectors are ideal.
 Like the Maxi-Cosi, it too has an anti-rebound feature called the “load leg”.

 This seat is lightweight at 8 lbs, which your arms will appreciate.
 It’s also one of the few seats with a “European belt path,” which means it’s super easy to install without a base into taxis and such, or while traveling via airplane.
 The Pipa has the “dream drape,” which is great for napping on the go.
 With a “Maxi-Cosi style” design, it too is compatible with the higher-end strollers, such as the Bugaboo Donkey, the UPPAbaby Vista and the Baby Jogger City Select.
 It’s also compatible with compact strollers, like the Babyzen.